fpsom/elixir-ml-biostats-hackathon/episode-02.md

 _Learning Outcomes_
 1. Explain the different steps in an ML pipeline
-    - _Internal Note_: Pre-processing / Feature Selection / Training /Testing / Evaluation / Validation
+    - _Internal Note_: Pre-processing / Feature Selection / Training/ Validation /Testing / Evaluation
 2. Explain and critically argue about the criteria for evaluating an ML model
     - _Internal Note_: Referring to F-measure, accuracy, recall, specificity, sensitivity, silhouette, confusion matrix, etc
 3. Evaluate and compare ML models for a particular dataset;  what could you do to improve your model ?